caleywoods/wayfindr/README.md

 ## Planned Features

-* The ability to mark a waypoint as your current destination and have an on-screen arrow pointing towards it
+* ~~The ability to mark a waypoint as your current destination and have an on-screen arrow pointing towards it~~ ✓ Added!
 * Treat a selected group of waypoints as a graph of connected nodes and determine the fastest route to visit each waypoint (traveling salesman problem)
 * Using Fabric global world data to optionally store/sync waypoints to multiple clients